Measuring all the noises of LLM Evals: Applications and Recommendations

+We note a few exceptions to the general findings.
+On guessable evals such as MMLU, when the performance is near random chance, the observed noise is closer to the independent prediction rather than the Beta prediction.
+In Figure~\ref{fig:pairedSE}, swebench-verified, we see 2 outlier results near $x=0.3$ that come from SWE-Fixer~\citep{xie2025swefixer}, due to using a deterministic filter instead of drawing another prediction from the model.
+The predictions of Llama on vLLM is more deterministic than expected and thus has higher data noise than others, likely due to faulty settings.
+Distilled models tend to have less sharp distribution at the same performance level.

-\subsection{Applications and Recommendations}
+\section{Applications and Recommendations}

-In addition to the recommendation of \citet{miller2024error}, we advocate for more ``global" noise measurements to decouple noise analysis from most experiments, so practitioners can focus on their experiments instead of the noise analysis.
-A motivating example for this recommendation is the Llama 3 report, where many tables show the unpaired standard errors, which is too loose and gives no additional information since they are just a simple function of the accuracy.
-Since some decoupling is possible, eval and leaderboard builders can naturally conduct the noise analysis by running the all-pairs-paired method to measure all the noise types on their eval, thus taking more responsibility for the statistical reliability of their eval.
-This can even be done by a third-party as in this work, as long as leaderboard maintainers release their question level results like \citet{jimenez2024swebench, jain2024livecodebench}, ideally with multiple predictions per question so the noise components can be better estimated.
+In addition to the recommendation of \citet{miller2024error}, we advocate for more global noise measurements to decouple noise analysis from most experiments, so practitioners can focus on their experiments instead of the noise analysis.
+For some motivating examples, in the Llama 3 report many tables show the unpaired standard errors, which is too loose and gives no additional information since they are just a simple function of the accuracy. \citet{merrill2026terminalbench} measured the prediction noise (incorrect) and \citet{chan2025mlebenchevaluatingmachinelearning} measured the total noise with different number of seeds (correct but under-specified).
+We recommend that eval and leaderboard builders run all-pairs-paired method to measure all the noise types on their eval, thus providing well-specified noise measurements and taking responsibility for the statistical reliability of their evals.
+This can even be done by a third-party as in this work, as long as leaderboard maintainers release their question level results like \citet{jimenez2024swebench, jain2024livecodebench}, ideally with multiple predictions per question so the noise components can be estimated.
 This might be a unique possibility in the LLM paradigm, where both models and evals have global identities to enable this approach.

 For model developers, we offer in increasing accuracy and overhead: \begin{itemize}[leftmargin=*,topsep=-0.25em,itemsep=-0.3em] \item use the heuristics $\SE[A-B] \approx \SE[A]$ and read these SEs from our tables \item read our paired total noise curves (Figure~\ref{fig:pairedSE}) to obtain the ranges of each type of noise.
 Total noise levels can be used when evaluating using one prediction per question and data noise can be used to determine how effective averaging is. \item use method and estimators to measure the noise components on any data, which enables the detection of much smaller signal in controlled experiments. \end{itemize}